Pump Failure or No Water? We serve all of Dodge County — Request Help Now →

 What happens after a well is drilled?

-In Dodge County, Georgia, once the borehole is completed and cased, a submersible pump and pressure tank system are installed and configured to match the property's water demand.
+Once the borehole is completed and cased, a submersible pump and pressure tank system are installed and configured to match the property's water demand.
 The well is flow-tested to confirm yield, and a water sample is collected for quality testing before the system goes live.
 Georgia recommends annual water testing for all private wells — your driller should explain what to test for and how to set a testing schedule.

 Can a well pump be repaired?